 By night, the Castle of Ferrara shines with a new light, thanks to Hera Luce which has equipped the city's symbolic monument and Unesco heritage with a new system of projectors and LED light points, designed to enhance the most important architectural elements of the structure.
-The system also allows to apply suggestive scenarios to the castle with an interplay of light and
+The system also allows to apply suggestive scenarios to the castle with an interplay of light and colour.

-Economic value distributed to the Ferrara area

-87 million euro, of which: 29 million workers 4 million shareholders

-9 million PA

-Customer satisfaction index in the Ferrara area: 71/100

-Average yearly expense for the waste service for a household (Source: Cittadinanzattiva)

-292 euro in Ferrara\\ the Italian average was 340 euro\

-Annual waste collection service expense for nonresidential users\\

-11.16 euro/m for Ferrara\\\\ 14.23 euro/m for Italy

-Excluding green waste, figures for 2021

-\ 3 people in 100 m.
-Source: Cittadinanzattiva Considering 52 disposals of 30 litres each of mixed waste Hotel of 1,000 m, restaurant of 180 m, supermarket of 200 m and industry of 3,000 m.
-Source: Data from municipality websites processed by Hera
+Economic value distributed to the Ferrara area A high-quality service at a lower price 87 million euro, of which: Customer satisfaction index in the Ferrara area: 29 million workers 71/100 4 million shareholders Average yearly expense for the waste service for a 9 million PA household (Source: Cittadinanzattiva) 45 million suppliers -14% compared to Italian average 350 jobs created (lead-on employment of suppliers) 292 euro in Ferrara the Italian average was 340 euro Annual waste collection service expense for non- residential users -22% compared to Italian average 11.16 euro/m 2 for Ferrara 14.23 euro/m 2 for Italy municipality websites processed by Hera 17 Considering 52 disposals of 30 litres each of mixed waste et of 200 m 2 and industry of 3,000 m 2 .
+Source: Data from

-\Considered as annual disposals of mixed waste amounting to 1,200 litres per hotel, 3,120 litres per restaurant, 9,360 litres for supermarkets and industrial activities
+Considered as annual disposals of mixed waste amounting to 1,200 litres per hotel, 3,120 litres per restaurant, 9,360 litres for supermarkets and industrial activities